tenx29/router/README.md

 For building the library as an RBXM file, you will need to use [Rojo](https://rojo.space/) with the `default.project.json` file.
 This will build only the Router library as a model.

 The `test.project.json` file is provided for testing purposes, and will build a place file with the Router library and a unit testing module.

+## Documentation

+Documentation for the library can be found on the [GitHub Pages site](https://tenx29.github.io/router/).